Dravidian languages: Northern Dravidian pockets

 Although in modern times speakers of the various Dravidian languages have mainly occupied the southern portion of India, in earlier times they probably were spoken in a larger area.
 After the Indo-Aryan migrations into north-western India, starting c.
 1500 BCE, and the establishment of the Kuru kingdom c.
 1100 BCE, a process of Sanskritisation of the masses started, which resulted in a language shift in northern India.
 Southern India has remained majority Dravidian, but pockets of Dravidian can be found in central India, Pakistan, Bangladesh and Nepal.

 The Kurukh and Malto are pockets of Dravidian languages in North Eastern India.
 They have myths about external origins.
 The Kurukh have traditionally claimed to be from the Deccan Peninsula, more specifically Karnataka.
 The same tradition has existed of the Brahui, who call themselves immigrants.
 Holding this same view of the Brahui are many scholars such as L. H. Horace Perera and M. Ratnasabapathy.

 The Brahui population of Pakistan's Balochistan province has been taken by some as the linguistic equivalent of a relict population, perhaps indicating that Dravidian languages were formerly much more widespread and were supplanted by the incoming Indo-Aryan languages.
 However, Brahui lacks any Old Iranian loanwords, with most of its Iranian vocabulary coming from Balochi, a Western Iranian language that arrived in the area from the west only around 1000 CE.
 Sound changes shared with Kurukh and Malto also suggest that Brahui was originally spoken near them in central India.

 Dravidian influence on Sanskrit

 Dravidian languages show extensive lexical (vocabulary) borrowing, but only a few traits of structural (either phonological or grammatical) borrowing from Indo-Aryan, whereas Indo-Aryan shows more structural than lexical borrowings from the Dravidian languages.
 Many of these features are already present in the oldest known Indo-Aryan language, the language of the Rigveda (c.
-1500 BCE), which also includes over a dozen words borrowed from Dravidian.
+1500 BCE), which also includes over a dozen words borrowed from Dravidian, including 'mortar', 'threshing floor' and 'peacock'.